Inside or outside sales? It's often argued these two strategies are at odds with one another.

 The buyer of today is becoming more digitally savvy.
 As they're purchasing more goods for personal use on Amazon and other websites, they'll naturally expect this model to work seamlessly in the B2B environment as well.

 There really is no manual when it comes to inside and outside sales.
-Companies are trying different models, testing different organization structures and making sure they find the right fit for their product, their buyer, and their market.
+Companies are trying different models, testing various organizational structures to make sure they find the right fit for their product, buyer, and market.
 Find what's right for you.

 Editor's Note: This post was originally published in April 2020 and has been updated for comprehensiveness.